Qimmah Russo Pulls Down The Waistband Of Her Pink Leggings To Reveal Chiseled Abs

 The post has been liked over 50,000 times and more than 500 Instagram users have commented on it.

 She also sported a dressier ensemble in a photo series posted to her page three days ago.
-In those images, Qimmah sported a patterned longsleeved crop top and matching shorts.
+In those images, Qimmah sported a patterned long-sleeved crop top and matching shorts.

 That photo has racked up more than 40,000 likes since its upload.